ljunggren/boozang-docs/README.md

 * **Boozang tool**: Sign up at https://boozang.com for free and paid license offerings.

-* **Boozang test-runner**: For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb
+* **Boozang test-runner**: For the Boozang Puppeteer open-source test runner, see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb

 ### Features

 ###### Stable to code changes

 Boozang is fundamentally different from other test tools.
 Boozang uses natural language to identify browser elements, instead of the DOM elements, making tests incredibly stable to changes in the underlying implementation.
 It's possible to completely change the underlying technology without affecting the tests.
-You can go from a Java legacy application to Angular or React and the tests remain the same, as long as the business requirements do.
+You can go from a Java legacy application to Angular or React.
+The tests remain the same, as long as the business requirements do.

 ###### Automated documentation

 As Boozang is completely based on natural language, all recorded tests are also a user manual.
-When a label changes, such as "Create Project" being changed to "Add Project", the test will need to be updated accordingly.
+When a label changes, for example: "Create Project" being changed to: "Add Project", the test will need to be updated accordingly.
 This means all test documentation is always up-to-date.

 ###### AI test repair

 As your code changes, Boozang tests remain stable.
-If you do change any labels or item identifier, Boozang will automatically suggest how to repair your tests, or if no suggestion is available, allow you to reselect the element on the page.
+If you do change any labels or item identifiers, Boozang will automatically suggest how to repair your tests, or if no suggestion is available, allow you to reselect the element on the page.
 This reduces test maintenance immensely and allows you to repair broken tests on the fly.

 ###### BDD / Cucumber support

 Built-in support for BDD.
 Write Gherkin tests directly in our interface, our import them from XRay / Jira.
-This allows you do write test specification before the actual code, and better distribute the team workload during the project lifecycle.
+This allows you to write test specifications before the actual code and better distribute the team workload during the project lifecycle.

 ###### Built-in versioning system

-Boozang has built-in versioning, with support for branching and merging. this allows the team to collaborate in teams seamlessly.
+Boozang has built-in versioning, with support for branching and merging.
+This allows the team to collaborate in teams seamlessly.
 It also allows the team to align the automation work with the software development process.

 ###### Linkability

-Boozang is completely built-in Javascript and being Cloud-based there is no need for any client-side installation.
-Simply add an HTML-fragment to your site to activate it for testing.
+Boozang is completely built-in Javascript, and being Cloud-based, there is no need for any client-side installation.
+Simply add an HTML fragment to your site to activate it for testing.

 ###### Cross-browser support